Air Force Writer Home

-Write the citation.
-This is the text that will be read during the presentation of the award.
-It can only be 11 - 13 lines long (depending on local guidance) so it's not that hard.
-Below is guidance for the Air Force Commendation Medal.
+The citation is the text that will be read during the presentation of the award.
+It can only be 13 lines long so it's not that hard.
+If the award is for meritorious service (a lengthy period of exemplary service), the EPRs written during the assignment are a good source of material.
+Below is guidance for writing the Air Force Commendation Medal citation.

 Use Times New Roman 12 point font.